Wednesday, July 29, 2009

 Recovery is not easy.

 But neither is it easy to live in the darkness, fear, terror, trauma and/or abuse.
-Strength and growth is never gained from something that is given or automatic.
+Strength and growth are never gained from something that is given or automatic.
 Any process that is easy carries little worth.

 Recovery is not without sacrifices.